B.C. township that sold man's property without 'proper or any notice' ordered to pay $350K

 "Neither the plaintiff nor the mortgagee were aware that the property was going to be sold or was sold at the Tax Sale until after the redemption period had lapsed," the judge wrote.

-Because the township admitted that neither of these things was done, the issue the judge needed to rule on was how much Armstrong was owed.
+Because the township admitted that neither of these things was done, the issue the judge needed to rule on was how much Morgan was owed.

 "The difference between the two positions is approximately $190,000," the judge wrote.

-Finding in Armstrong's favour, the decision cited several factors, among those that this was the only property Armstrong owned.
+Finding in Morgan's favour, the decision cited several factors, among those that this was the only property Morgan owned.

 "Failure on the part of the local government to follow the legislation, including failure to notify the owner/charge holder brings with it, and should bring with it in my view, significant consequences, namely having to fairly compensate (that is, indemnify) the owner/charge holder for any losses and damages resulting from the sale," the judge wrote.